marcpre/personal_blog_eleventy/README.md

 265. With quant pc's its about, what most you can do with least resources.
 Simply: Quant Computer can do more with even less resources.
 266. Work on your trading bot!
 267. Even if you are not motivated work on your dreams, its your duty!
+268. Find hottest crypto opportunities --> how?
+269.